uklance/tader/README.md

  * TIMESTAMP - Same as DATE
  * BLOB - getBytes() from VARCHAR strategy

-If you want to configure your own custom AutoGenerateStrategy implementations, this can be done by contributing to the AutoGenerateSource service:
+If you want to configure your own custom AutoGenerateStrategy implementations, this can be done by TaderBuilder.withAutoGenerateStrategy (a convenience method which contributes to the AutoGenerateSource service).

 ```java
 import java.sql.Types;